 - 81. WFP is an integral part of the United Nations country team, which engages with the Government of the Syrian Arab Republic on several fronts, including the UNSF and the HRP.
-WFP works with the Ministry of Foreign Affairs and Expatriates, the Ministry of Local Administration and Environment and the Ministry of Social Affairs and Labour, which includes a women's directorate, as well as with the Planning and International Cooperation Commission. - 82.
+WFP works with the Planning and International Cooperation Commission and the Ministry of Foreign Affairs and Expatriates, the Ministry of Local Administration and Environment and the Ministry of Social Affairs and Labour, which includes a women's directorate. - 82.
 WFP implements its school feeding activity in coordination with the Ministry of Education.
 For malnutrition prevention and treatment programmes, WFP works closely with the Ministry of Health.
-For livelihood activities, the primary partners are the Ministry of Agriculture and Agrarian Reform, the Directorate of Rural Women Development, various chambers of agriculture, the Ministry of Social Affairs and Labour, the Ministry of Internal Trade and Consumer Protection and the Ministry of Local Administration and Environment.
+For livelihood activities, the primary partners are the Ministry of Agriculture and Agrarian Reform, the Directorate of Rural Women Development, various chambers of agriculture, the Ministry of Social Affairs and Labour and the Ministry of Internal Trade and Consumer Protection.
 WFP works closely with the Central Bureau of Statistics on food security assessments, providing technical assistance as required to improve the execution of such assessments.
 WFP will continue to engage with the Central Bureau of Statistics to strengthen the terms of the collaboration, including with regard to data-sharing and accessibility. - 83.
 WFP works closely with other United Nations entities, including UNICEF for school feeding and nutrition interventions, UNFPA for the CBT programme for PLWG, the United Nations Educational, Scientific and Cultural Organization for the national education database (the education management information system) and FAO and the United Nations Development Programme for livelihood activities.
 FAO and WFP also prepare the crop and food security assessment missions jointly. - 84.
-WFP works with 57 cooperating partners across the Syrian Arab Republic.
+WFP works with 57 cooperating partners across the Syrian Arab Republic: 40 local NGOs and five international NGOs inside the country and 12 international NGOs that facilitate WFP's cross-border activities in north-western Syrian Arab Republic from Turkey.
 Considering the complex operational context in the Syrian Arab Republic, WFP will continue to emphasize stringent due diligence assessments of all partners, in line with its corporate due diligence standards and risk management policy. - 85.
 WFP coordinates extensively with partners in the food security sector and other actors providing food security support to optimize responses, avoid duplication of assistance and coordinate cross-border movement, inter-agency convoys and common storage through the logistics cluster.